adrienpayong/Fruit-detection-using-YOLOv5/README.md

 ![source](https://github.com/adrienpayong/fruit-detection-/blob/main/capture3.PNG)

 Furthermore, the model records two weighting results as pt files. last.pt is the weight at the last epoch.
-The weight at the last epoch for highest accuracy is best.pt Both files are under 14MB in size, making them easy to incorporate into AI systems.
+The weight at the last epoch for highest accuracy is best.pt.
+Both files are under 14MB in size, making them easy to incorporate into AI systems.

 ![source](https://github.com/adrienpayong/fruit-detection-/blob/main/Capture6.PNG)